In Love with These Times

 In Love With These Times is a compilation of previously released songs by artists on New Zealand based Flying Nun Records.
 It was released by Flying Nun in 1990 and re-released in a 2CD package with the 1991 compilation Pink Flying Saucers Over the Southern Alps.
 The CD version released by Flying Nun Europe contained an additional six tracks which were omitted from the re-release.

+The title In Love With These Times was later used by Flying Nun's founder, Roger Shepherd, as the title of his 2016 autobiography.